benedikt45/hash-compare/README.md

   -h, --hash        Hash to compare (not required)

 Output:
-  Calculated hash and, if -h has been entered, result compare
+  сalculated hash and, if -h has been entered, result compare